Clustering, Coding, and the Concept of Similarity: Experiments with Mathematica .

+Now that we have computed the principal axis, we can rotate our original \emph{xyz} coordinate system to align the \emph{x}-axis with $(x_{0},y_{0},z_{0})$, which simplifies many of the calculations that we want to do in a $( \rho, \Theta )$ coordinate system with an \emph{x}-centered basis.
+In the rotated coordinate system, $(x_{0},y_{0},z_{0})$ is mapped into $(22.3607,0.0,0.0)$ and $(x_{1},y_{1},z_{1})$ is mapped into $(-21.3422,$ $-0.0444194,0.733775)$.
+To facilitate comparison of the figures, however, we will continue to generate graphics in the original orientation.

+\item Determine the principal directions for the $\Theta$ coordinates.
+The orange arrows in Figure \ref{CGCoordsWithEig} depict the eigenvectors in the original \emph{xyz} coordinate system associated with the minimal eigenvalue, in the positive \emph{y}-direction and the negative \emph{y}-direction, respectively.
+But the geodesic coordinate curves for the $\theta^{2}$ surface are determined by rotating these eigenvectors in a counter-clockwise direction through an angle $\alpha$ that minimizes the ratio of (i) the Riemannian length to (ii) the Euclidean angle from the origin, up to the Euclidean angle $\pi/2$.
+For the eigenvector in the positive direction, $\alpha = 0.952169$, and for the eigenvector in the negative direction, $\alpha = 1.12681$.
+Furthermore, when we examine these optimal geodesic coordinate curves, we see that they both extend beyond the Euclidean angle $\pi/2$ from the origin, so we terminate them at this point.

+The details are slightly different for the eigenvectors associated with the maximal eigenvalue.
+In this case, the optimal geodesic coordinate curves have different lengths, one extending to a Euclidean angle substantially more than $\pi/2$, and one extending to a Euclidean angle substantially less.
+We thus combine the coordinate curves in the positive and negative directions, and maximize jointly the ratio of their Riemannian lengths to the Euclidean angles they subtend.
+The optimal result is a rotation of the maximal eigenvector $\xi_{1}({\bf x})$ in the counter-clockwise direction through an angle $\alpha = 0.114166$.
+These geodesic coordinate curves are illustrated in blue and labeled as $\theta^{1}$ in Figure \ref{CGCoordsWithEig}.

+We have applied the same constructions to the antipodal point $(x_{1},y_{1},z_{1})$.
+The results are illustrated in Figure \ref{CGCoordsWithEig}, but we will not discuss them in detail.

-\item Compute the geodesic curves of the $( \rho, \theta )$ coordinate system.
-Using the initial values calculated in steps (1) and (2), we construct the Euler-Lagrange equations for the variational problem given by \eqref{EnergyFunctional} and \eqref{GammaConstraint}, and we solve them using {\tt NDSolve}.
-We encounter singularities in both coordinate curves, however, and we cannot extend the geodesics into the negative $x$ and positive $z$ quadrant.
+\item Compute the geodesic coordinate curves for each of the principal $\Theta$ directions.
+Using the initial values $(x_{0},y_{0},z_{0})$ and $(x_{1},y_{1},z_{1})$ computed in step (1) and the various principal directions computed in step (2), we construct the Euler-Lagrange equations for the variational problem given by \eqref{EnergyFunctional} and \eqref{GammaConstraint}, and we solve them using {\tt NDSolve}.
+We have already discussed the results of these calculations, and they are illustrated in Figure \ref{CGCoordsWithEig}.
+Figure \ref{CGCoordsWithEig} also shows the $\rho$ coordinate curves drawn from fixed intervals along the $\theta^{2}$ geodesics, which gives us a good sense of the shape of the $\theta^{2}$ surface.

-\end{enumerate} These three steps generate the principal $\rho$ coordinate curve and the outer $\theta$ coordinate curves shown in Figure \ref{CurvGaussrhothetaAnti}, at least in the positive $x$ and the negative $z$ quadrant.
-The remaining $\theta$ coordinate curves in this quadrant are evenly spaced along the $\rho$ coordinate, and the remaining $\rho$ coordinate curves are evenly spaced along the outer $\theta$ coordinate, and they have been generated by the same three steps.